-Your Multi-currency Cash Passport can be used to withdraw local currency from 2.1 ATMs worldwide1 displaying the MasterCard® Acceptance Mark.
+Your Cash Passport can be used to withdraw local currency from millions of ATMs worldwide1 displaying the MasterCard® Acceptance Mark.
 To check their location, visit the ATM locator.

 You can also use your Card to pay directly for goods or services at merchants, wherever MasterCard is accepted.